 We restore traditions erased by centuries of gatekeeping.

 We reconnect modern readers to ancient tales.

-Our entry point into the Mythoverse is the land of Mythoversal Hellas, where we disrupt and deconstruct Greek, Hellenic, Roman, and Byzantine sources to create a mythic environment that's inclusive, inviting, and relevant.
-The setting is a window into the past and a mirror for today.
+Our entry point into the Mythoverse is the land of Mythoversal Hellas, where we disrupt and deconstruct Greek, Hellenic, Roman, and Byzantine sources to create a mythic environment that’s inclusive, inviting, and relevant.
+The setting provides a window into the past and a mirror for today.